coder/docs/images/writing.md

 # Dockerfile
 FROM codercom/enterprise-base:ubuntu

+USER root

+# Add software, files, dev tools, and dependencies here
 RUN apt-get install -y ...
 COPY file ./

+USER coder

 ...
 ```

 Please note:

+- Coder workspaces mount a
+  [home volume](../workspaces/personalization#persistent-home).
+Any files in the
+  image's home directory will be replaced by this persistent volume.
+If you have
+  install scripts (e.g., those for Rust), you must configure them to install
+  software in another directory.

 - If you're using a different base image, see our
   [image minimum requirements](https://github.com/cdr/enterprise-images/#image-minimums)